Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Serve This Oat Cake

-If you’ve got a sweet tooth, a dollop of whipped cream or a scoop of vanilla ice cream would be the perfect finish.
+If you’ve got a sweet tooth, a dollop of whipped cream or a scoop of vanilla ice cream would be the ideal finish.

 Looking for some other delicious cake options?
 Make sure you try our chocolate poke cake and our lemon poke cake.